rust-native-ui/libui-rs/CONTRIBUTING.md

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via Matrix, issue, email, or any other method with the owners of this repository before making a change.

+Our Matrix room is at #rust-native-ui:matrix.nora.codes.

 Please note we have a code of conduct, please follow it in all your interactions with the project.